coletonodonnell/coleton.io/content/posts/algo.md

 [20]      [25]  [30]      [18]
 ```

-The opposite fact is true here, where each node's value is less than or equal to the childre, e.g..
+The opposite fact is true here, where each node's value is less than or equal to the children, e.g..
 5 <= 15 & 12. the max heap is the most used form of binary heap.
 Let's look at the binary representation of the max heap.

 ```
 B | 30 20 15 5  10 12 6